playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 > Keep in mind, this "reconciliation" process occurs **as part of** a render.
 Your component **may** render due to reactive state changes, but **may not** trigger the entire reconciliation process if it detects nothing has changed during the `diffing` stage.

-React and Vue both provide a way to access parts of these internal stages of reconciliation with their own APIs.
+React and Vue both provide a way to access internal stages of reconciliation with their own APIs.

 <!-- tabs:start -->